Nursing Integrative Practicum Program Student, Faculty and Preceptor Roles and Responsibilities

 • Identify preferred clinical settings in which to study the role and practice of nursing in preparation for transitioning to clinical practice.

-• Under the direction of the faculty collaborate with CTA regarding clinical schedule and orientation.
+• Under the direction of the faculty collaborate with preceptor regarding clinical schedule and orientation.

-• Establish learning goals in consultation with faculty of record and designated CTA.
+• Establish learning goals in consultation with faculty of record and designated preceptor.

 • Prepare for the IP experience by reviewing the IP guidelines, course description, outcomes and evaluation process.

-• Complete any required unit/agency specific education deemed necessary (e.g. HIPAA, EMR documentation, specialty skills, etc.).
+• Complete any required unit/agency specific education deemed necessary (e.g. HIPAA, EHR documentation, specialty skills, etc.).

 During the IP experience the student will: